MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 3. Click **Apps** and select the **Campus Management Model-driven** app you created earlier.

-3. Leaving this tab open, navigate back to the previous tab with your flow.
+3. Leaving this browser tab open, navigate back to the previous tab with your flow.

 4. On the command bar, click **Test**.
 Select **Manually** and then click **Test**.

-5. Navigate to the tab with your model-driven app open.
+5. Navigate to the browser tab with your model-driven app open.

 6. Using the navigation on the left, select **Visits**